Provision of Audit and Non-Audit Services by External Audit Firms

 Sec.
 2 Non-Audit Services.

-The U. T. System and the institutions may not engage the external audit firm to perform non-audit services unless the proposed engagement is reviewed and approved by the ACMRC.
+2.1 ACRMC Review and Approval.
+The U. T. System and the institutions may not engage the external audit firm to perform non-audit services unless the proposed engagement is reviewed and approved by the ACRMC.

-ACMRC – refers to the Audit, Compliance, and Management Review Committee of the Board.
+ACRMC – refers to the Audit, Compliance, and Risk Management Committee of the Board.